The Design Process

 - This is where we hone in on details and get more specific with design.
 We present actual materials, fittings, fixtures, hardware, basic elevations of all walls and floor-plans to insure we are on the correct path.

-- We attend site meetings and oversee the project making sure that our designs are being implemented correctly.
-We approve samples, installations and attend any subcontractor meetings that require our feedback.
+- We attend site meetings and work with contractors and architects to ensure designs are being implemented correctly.
+We approve samples, installations and attend any subcontractor meetings that require feedback.

 - This is where it all comes together.
 If possible, we use any existing furnishings, art and accessories and elaborate by presenting new pieces.
 Once approved and ordered we track orders to ensure a smooth installation.